A Taste of the 2025 EPCOT International Food & Wine Festival

 The dishes above are just a sampling of what EPCOT served at past festivals.

-In 2022, guests had their choice of about 200 food and drink options.
 Unless you have a bottomless stomach and wallet, it’s just not possible to try it all in a day.
-You don’t want to miss out on your favorite food because you’re too full.
+Trust us, you don’t want to miss out on your favorite food because you’re too full.

 Every item at the International Food & Wine Festival is listed in an official festival passport.

 Pick up a free passport and park map at the EPCOT entrance.
 Choose your must-try dishes and drinks, figure out where they are in the park, and plot out a course.
-The passport also designates vegan and gluten-free menu items, making it easy for guests with dietary restrictions to make a game plan.

-Join Emile’s Fromage Montage
+Join Emile’s Fromage Montage and Remy’s Hide & Squeak Scavenger Hunt

-Contrary to popular belief, the jokes they tell on Jungle Cruise aren’t the cheesiest thing at Walt Disney World.
 For proof, just flip to the back of your festival passport.
-Emile’s Fromage Montage entails ordering cheese-based dishes around the park, like Canadian cheddar soup and Brazilian pão de queijo.
+Emile’s Fromage Montage entails ordering cheese-based dishes around the park, like a fall fruit cheesecake and Brazilian pão de queijo.

 Eat to the Beat: A Star-Studded Concert Series